 Trans Atlantic Training provides mental health professionals with the tools and knowledge to work confidently with the LGBTQ+ community.

-Jennifer and Michelle both have a focus in their practice on care for the transgender community.
+Trans Atlantic Training’s facilitators all have a focus in their practice on care for the transgender community.
 Training often incorporates information on the emotional, social, and physical transition that this group of individuals goes through, and the means and resources to help them do so.

 Learn how to help your clients navigate the coming out process, social transitioning, and fitting in in their new world.
 Help them navigate the physical process in Ontario with knowledge of HRT, surgery, and more.

 The other main focus of the training sessions is on making your practice a safe space for the LGBTQ+ community.
 Learn about terminology, social issues affecting the community, and how you can be an effective and active ally.

 Skill and tools such as creating your intake forms, interacting with new clients, and navigating your client notes in a way that is inviting and inclusive for all.

 Our training focuses on arming you with skills and tools that you may not have, combined with the knowledge and expertise you already possess as a mental health professional.